Can the $40 Mi Band 4 beat the $100 Fitbit?

 Best live TV streaming services: Ditch your cable company but keep the live channels and DVR.

-Discuss: Fitbit Inspire HR vs. Mi Band 4: Which fitness tracker wins?
+Discuss: The best fitness tracker: Fitbit Inspire HR vs. Mi Band 4

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.